Probabilistic deconstruction of a theory of gravity, Part I: flat space: Introduction

 We then proceed to consider the \textit{generator equation} of the quantum stochastic process, which characterizes the local (in time) evolution of probability under the process.
-What we find, working in the same asymptotic, flat limit as before, is that components of the generator equation, at leading non-vanishing order in large $\ga$ in the semi-classical limit, are in fact Einstein's equations \eqref{dileq} of flat JT gravity, with the dilaton field in the gravitational theory identified as a probability distribution evolving under the quantum stochastic process!
+What we find, working in the same asymptotic, flat limit as before, is that components of the generator equation, at leading non-vanishing order in large $\ga$ in the semi-classical limit, are in fact Einstein's equations \eqref{dileq} of flat JT gravity, with the dilaton field in the gravitational theory identified as a probability density evolving under the quantum stochastic process!
 Precisely, we have

-where $l(X^{\mu})$ is an appropriately scaled geodesic distance between the point $\{X^{\mu}\}$ and $x_2$.
-We note the generator equation \eqref{bckgen} expresses the marginalization of the joint quantum distribution $q_{T_2, T_1, T_0}(x_2, x_1, x_0)$ over $x_1$, and is the quantum completion of Einstein's equations---expanding it to higher order in the saddle-point expansion, we will obtain equations at each order in the semi-classical expansion in large $\ga$, involving increasingly higher derivatives of $\Phi$.
+where $l(x_3; x_1)$ is an appropriately scaled geodesic distance from $x_1$ to $x_3$.
+We note \eqref{qgeneq} expresses the time evolution of the conditional quantum distribution $q_{T_2, T_1}(x_3, x_1)/q_{T_1}(x_1)$, and is the quantum completion of Einstein's equations---expanding it to higher order in the saddle-point expansion, we will obtain equations at each order in the semi-classical expansion in large $\ga$, involving increasingly higher derivatives of $\Phi$.